cmflannery/openrocketengine/README.md

 ## Release Notes
 __Beta Release__

 Currently, the program does not compute propellant curves.
-As a result, chamber pressure can not be optimized, and a value of 75 atm is chosen.
+Consequently, chamber pressure can not be optimized, and a value of 75 atm is chosen.
 This is a dangerous assumption.
 Until [curves.py](https://github.com/cmflannery/openrocketengine/enginebuilder/performance/curves.py) is complete, the results obtained with openrocketengine should not be consulted in the design of any liquid rocket engine.

 ## Contributing
 Community support is welcome.
 Pull requests are encouraged for meaningful changes.